Python-Community-News/GH-Issues/README.md

 GH Issues is a wrapper for the GitHub API Issues Endpoint that makes it easy to work with a Github Issue's body as a Python object.

+## Community Standards

+This project adheres to the standards highlighted in the [organization repo](https://github.com/python-community-news/.github).
+You should be able to find the code of conduct, contributing guidelines, and other community standards in the **GitHub Interface** or the [organization repo](https://github.com/python-community-news/.github).

 ## Installation

 `pip install gh-issues`